ralna/GALAHAD/doc/Julia/rst-dir/dps_functions.rst

 	*
 		- ne

-		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix $H$.

 	*
 		- H_val

-		- is a one-dimensional array of size ne and type T that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in any of the available storage schemes.
+		- is a one-dimensional array of size ne and type T that holds the values of the entries of the lower triangular part of the Hessian matrix $H$ in any of the available storage schemes.

 	*
 		- c

-		- is a one-dimensional array of size n and type T that holds the linear term :math:`c` in the objective function.
-The j-th component of c, j = 0, ... , n-1, contains :math:`c_j`.
+		- is a one-dimensional array of size n and type T that holds the linear term $c$ in the objective function.
+The j-th component of c, j = 0, ... , n-1, contains $c_j$.

 	*
 		- f

-		- is a scalar variable pointer of type T that holds the value of the holds the constant term :math:`f` in the objective function.
+		- is a scalar variable pointer of type T that holds the value of the holds the constant term $f$ in the objective function.

 	*
 		- radius

-		- is a scalar variable pointer of type T that holds the value of the trust-region radius, :math:`\Delta > 0`.
+		- is a scalar variable pointer of type T that holds the value of the trust-region radius, $\Delta > 0$.

 	*
 		- x

-		- is a one-dimensional array of size n and type T that holds the values :math:`x` of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.
+		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
+The j-th component of x, j = 0, ... , n-1, contains $x_j$.

 .. index:: pair: function; dps_solve_rq_problem
 .. _doxid-galahad__dps_8h_1ae3baff5b8a4b59c37a6ada62dff67cc6: